preservim/vim-wordchipper/README.markdown

 ## Recommended settings

-In your `.vimrc`, ensure backspace can consume whatever text is in its
+In your `.vimrc`, ensure backspace can consume whatever is in its way:
-way:

 ```vim
 set backspace=indent,eol,start